Published:

 Historically speaking, home prices in California tend to rise steadily over time.
 That’s because the Golden State often experiences supply shortages that increase the demand for homes.
 Many states are experiencing such shortages, but the situation is more severe in California’s major cities and metro areas.

-Mortgage rates have increased quite a bit over the past few years, leading to a reduction in buyer demand.
+Mortgage rates have increased quite a bit over the past few years, leading to a reduction in buyer demand, despite rates having dipped over the past year.
 With fewer buyers in the market bidding on houses, home prices began to cool.

-More recently, however, California home prices have shown some upward momentum.
-The statewide median house price has risen for the past few months.
+More recently, however, California home prices have slowed.
+The statewide median house price has decreased over the past few months.

 Tight Supply: The Primary Driver in All of This

-Home sales in California have actually declined over the past couple of months.
+Home sales in California have actually declined over the past few months.
 Normally, such a reduction in demand from buyers would either keep home prices flat or cause them to decline.
-But that’s not the case in California.

 Housing market analysts and economists often measure the overall speed or pace of a real estate market by using a measurement known as “days on market,” or DOM.
 This metric indicates how long homes stay on the market before going under contract or being sold.